Energinet-DataHub/.github/README.md

 ### Preparing a new major version

-If we have breaking changes and wish to push a new major version - A number of steps is needed that shifts the existing version into maintenance mode prior to merging.
+If we have breaking changes and wish to push a new major version - a number of steps is needed that shifts the existing version into maintenance mode prior to merging.

 ***Example moving from 9.1.3 to 10.0.0:***